spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

     - Goalies facing -6000 shots are ~1.5 years older than 6000+ goalies throughout their career.
     - This difference obviously includes the span from age 23 to roughly 27.
     - This is precisely the age range in which goalies seem to be improving in AdjSV%.
-    - We need to adjust for this.
+    - We can adjust for this.
 </p>
 <p>
 <h5>Adjusting for Age</h5>